Description of the radar set, tactical-technical characteristics

 Figure 1 shows the TRS-3D/16 antenna assembly with stabilized platform.
 The antennagroup comprises the G-Band primary radar antenna an integrated IFF antenna (both covered by a radome) and an optional I- Band navigation radar antenna.

 Figure 2 shows the more powerful version of the TRS-3D/32 that is used as the main self defense radar on corvettes and frigates such as the German F 122 frigates.
+In the US-American nomenclature the radar received the designation AN/SPS-75.

 Figure 2: 3D- multimode acquisition radar TRS-3D/32